-Behind the Design Terzani
+Behind the Design with Nicolas Terzani

 Rooted in Italian craftsmanship with a sculptural, artistic edge, Terzani Lighting has built a collection of luxury lighting that blends contemporary elegance with technology and tradition.